idanarye/bevy-yoleck/README.md

   * See the code at https://github.com/idanarye/sidekick-jam-entry-danger-doofus
   * Run the exeutable with `--editor` to edit the game levels with Yoleck.

+## File Format

+Yoleck saves the levels in JSON files that have the `.yol` extension.
+A `.yol` file's top level is a tuple (actually JSON array) of three values:

+* File metadata - e.g. Yoleck version.
+* Level data (placeholder - currently an empty object)
+* List of entities.

+Each entity is a tuple of two values:

+* Entity metadata - e.g. its type.
+* Entity data - that's the user defined struct

+The reason tuples are used instead of objects is to ensure ordering - to guarantee the metadata can be read before the data.
+This is important because the metadata is needed to parse the data.

+Yoleck generates another JSON file in the same directory as the `.yol` files called `index.yoli`.
+The purpose of this file is to let the game know what level are available to it (in WASM, for example, the asset server cannot look at a directory's contents).
+The index file containes a tuple of two values:

+* Index metadata - e.g. Yoleck version.
+* List of objects, each contain a path to a level file relative to the index file.

 ## Versions

 | bevy | bevy-yoleck |